Hsipaw Trekking: Hill Tribes, Tea Plantations & Treehouses

 The next part of the trek was a steep uphill climb through the jungle, finally clearing out a bit toward the top.
 We finally reached a point where the trek flattens out on top of the ridge and then continued to the Treehouse for the night.

 At the treehouse, you can relax and watch the sunset.
 Soe and Loomba prepared us local Shan dishes for dinner.
 Throughout the day, Loomba had been picking local plants and mushrooms that were used in the dishes prepared for dinner.

-After breakfast we departed the treehouse.
-The first half of today was spent heading downhill through jungle.
-Eventually the trail flattened out and we crisscrossed a creek in the forest before settling on a spot for our picnic lunch.
+After breakfast, we departed the treehouse.
+The first half of today was spent heading downhill through the jungle.
+Eventually, the trail flattened out and we crisscrossed a creek in the forest before settling on a spot for our picnic lunch.

 We took the tuk-tuk to a nearby village to have lunch before returning to Hsipaw.

 There are a number of guides leading Hsipaw trekking tours into the jungle, tea plantations, waterfalls, and to hill tribe villages.